Current/Upcoming Expanded Mental Health Services Programs (EMHSPs)

 The West Side EMHSP effort was launched in 2015 with the program being approved by over 86% of voters in November 2016.
 Residents and leaders gathered over 10,000 (!) signatures and received the support of over 50 local institutions.

 On October 15, 2019, the West Side’s new community mental health center, The Encompassing Center, first opened its doors and began providing services to residents!
+6 years later, the Encompassing Center has now incorporated a mobile unite, BRYCE, to their services to attend local events and service the community anywhere and everywhere!

 If you live on the West Side and would like to learn more about your community’s center, click the button below!